-- 1. Find the settings.properties file, to locate this go to: [1Integrate Directory]\SETTINGS\. - 2.
-Uncomment the sections that need changing for your active directory.
+- Find the settings.properties file, to locate this go to: [1Integrate Directory]\SETTINGS\. - 2.
+Enter the settings that need changing for your active directory.

-Parameter Expected Value ldap.protocol The protocol the connection will use (Idap or Idaps) ldap.port The port number for your LDAP ldap.referral.mode Set to FOLLOW if you have multiple LDAP servers that refer to eachother. ldap.direct.verification Set to FALSE if WildFly should query the users password out of the LDAP server for user credential verification.
-Note: For most installations direct verification will be sufficient.
+Parameter Expected Value ldap.protocol The protocol the connection will use (Idap or Idaps). ldap.port The port number for your LDAP. ldap.referral.mode Set to FOLLOW if you have multiple LDAP servers that refer to eachother. ldap.direct.verification Set to FALSE if 1Integrate should query the users password out of the LDAP server for

-Parameter Expected Value ldap.recursive.search Recursive search will search through nested groups.
+Parameter Expected Value user credential verification.
+Note: For most installations direct verification will be sufficient. ldap.recursive.search Recursive search will search through nested groups.
 If this setting is unnecessary for your environment, setting to false may improve performance. ldap.group.member.attribute The attribute on the group object that contains the members of that group. ldap.authentication.level Set to none if you want to bind to the LDAP server anonymously.
 Note: For security we would recommend all connections are authenticated.

-Mapping LDAP groups to 1Integrate roles:
+Mapping LDAP groups to 1Integrate roles

-Once you have completed your LDAP configuration, any users assigned to LDAP groups named the same as 1Integrate roles (e.g.rs_admins) will be authenticated and authorised by your LDAP system.
+Once you have completed your LDAP configuration, any users assigned to LDAP groups named the same as 1Integrate Permissions (e.g.1int-repository) will be authenticated and authorised by your LDAP system.

-Authorisation in Wildfly:
+Authorisation in Wildfly

-It is possible to configure authentication so that usernames and passwords are managed by LDAP and the authorisation (roles assigned to specific LDAP groups) is managed within the configuration files.
-This removes the need for the LDAP service to know anything about 1Integrate specific roles.
+It is possible to configure authentication so that usernames and passwords are managed by LDAP and the authorisation (permissions assigned to specific LDAP groups) is managed within the configuration files.
+This removes the need for the LDAP service to know anything about 1Integrate specific permissions.

-Note: In order authorise in LDAP and authenticate in WildFly, the roles.properties file must be populated with the groups that match those from the LDAP directory with the associated role(s). e.g. LDAPGroup = rs_admins.
+Note: In order to authorise in LDAP and authenticate in WildFly, the roles.properties file must be populated with the groups that match those from the LDAP directory with the associated permissions(s). e.g. LDAPGroup = 1int-repository.

-Note: You can only map LDAP Groups to roles if using this method.
+✓ Note: You can only map LDAP Groups to roles if using this method.